forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/development-models.md

 ### Retrieve Source

-You can retrieve a component or multiple components to your local project from the default org.
-To do so, click the retrieve button next to the component or the metadata type.
+You can retrieve a component or multiple components to your local project from the default org:
+- In the org browser, click the retrieve button next to the component or the metadata type.
+- In VS Code explorer, right-click single or multi-selected source files or directories and select **SFDX: Retrieve Source from Org**.

 You can also refresh metadata at org level, for a type, for folders in a type, and for components in a folder by clicking the refresh icon.
 Before refreshing the metadata, you can compare the differences between your local project and the metadata in your org.
 See [Source Diff](./en/user-guide/source-diff).

 ### Deploy Source

-After you have made the code changes you can deploy source for a source file, a directory, or a folder.
+After you have made the code changes you can deploy the source files or directories.

-- In VS Code explorer, right-click a source file or a directory and select **SFDX: Deploy Source to Org**.
+- In VS Code explorer, right-click single or multi-selected source files or directories and select  **SFDX: Deploy Source to Org**.
 - With a source file open in the editor, right-click in the editing pane and select **SFDX: Deploy This Source File to Org**.
 - With a source file open in the editor, open the command palette and run **SFDX: Deploy This Source File to Org**.